FAQs

 What services does POH provide?

-Pursuit of Happiness offers counseling services for children in foster care and general counseling.
+Pursuit of Happiness offers Counseling Services & CANS 3.0 Assessments for children in foster care, adults, and for the Geriatric Population.

 Foster Care Counseling Services